-It’s also dangerous to say “We don’t use Azure AD.” in the context of an organization that has no hybrid identity implementation and therefor assumes that the organization doesn’t use Azure AD.
+It’s also dangerous to say “We don’t use Azure AD” in the context of an organization that has no hybrid identity implementation and therefore assumes that the organization doesn’t use Azure AD.

 Let me explain.
 My most fun projects are implementing hybrid identity for large organizations.
 Most of them have been lagging in terms of technology for years and are now getting around to adopting Azure AD, because of the inevitable migration to Exchange Online or an application vendor who no longer supports any other identity platform than Azure AD.

 Without exception, people in these organizations have been using Azure AD for years already.
 In my project forecasts, I explicitly account for inventory and remediation of the shadow IT that I undoubtedly encounter the moment I verify the DNS domain name for the organization in Azure AD.
 That’s the moment I get an overview of all the accounts for the people already using Azure AD-integrated functionality, based on invitations and registrations with their corporate email addresses.